Andr\'{e}-Quillen homology and complete intersection flat dimension

-In this paper, we investigate the relation between the vanishing of Andr\'{e}-Quillen homology and complete intersection dimensions.
-As the first application of this study, in Section~\ref{sec130315a} of this paper, we use a complete local ring constructed in~\cite{AGP} and show that the answer to Problem~\ref{question130612a} is negative in general; see Example~\ref{example130316a}.
-To verify that this ring works, we need the following theorem which is one of our main results in this paper; see~\ref{para130611a} for the proof.
+In this paper, we investigate the relation between the vanishing of Andr\'{e}-Quillen homology and complete intersection flat dimension.
+As the first application of this study, we prove the following theorem which is one of our main results in this paper; see~\ref{para130611a} for the proof.